princefishthrower/go-for-real-world-applications-course/README.md

-# Lesson 18
+# Pipeline

-Special Pipeline Branch to test the pipeline
+Special Pipeline Branch to test the pipeline - from lesson 18

 Create a CI/CD Pipeline with Circle CI